Tooth Cave pseudoscorpion: Recovery plan

 In the fall of 1988, governmental agency representatives in Austin, Texas made the Balcones Canyonlands Conservation Plan (BCCP).
 This plan allowed taking endangered species outside preservation areas.
 The Tooth Cave pseudoscorpion, among six other endangered cave species from Travis County, was included in this plan.
 It requires all refugia to include land large enough that populations of each species are protected.
 It also accommodates industrial and utility development in the area while preserving habitats.
 Two types of corridors were created to contain large parts of the inhabited land, but also to be used for other purposes.
 Primary corridors are existing corridors that would receive the majority of new development.
 Secondary corridors are existing corridors that would not need development.
 Planned corridors are unconstructed corridors that would be created if a habitat became endangered.

 The Endangered and Threatened Animals of Texas publication in 2003 lists many preservation actions for karst invertebrates that apply to the Tooth Cave pseudoscorpion.
 It suggests that recovery efforts focus on researching the diversity of animals and plants in cave habitats.
 This would also help to control the red imported fire ant population that threatens the Tooth Cave pseudoscorpion.
-In December of 2002, the Williamson County Karst Foundation created a long-term method to conserve the three endangered invertebrates in its county, including any possible populations of the Tooth Cave pseudoscorpion.
+In December 2002, the Williamson County Karst Foundation created a long-term method to conserve the three endangered invertebrates in its county, including any possible populations of the Tooth Cave pseudoscorpion.
 Other private landowners and governmental agencies were included in this plan to help with conservation efforts.
 The publication also provides management guidelines for karst invertebrates.
 These include preserving the known cave sites, avoiding altering surface drainage patterns, preserving native vegetation, preventing groundwater contamination, restricting human visitation, and controlling exotic species (especially fire ants).